GAMS-dev/gamspy/docs/user/whatisgamspy.rst

 What is GAMSPy?
 ***************

-GAMSPy is a mathematical optimization package that combines the power of our high performance GAMS execution system and the flexible Python language.
-It is a Python library that provides GAMS-like syntax to write mathematical models and thus, GAMSPy combines the best of two world.
+GAMSPy blends the power of our high performance GAMS execution system with the flexible Python language, creating a powerful mathematical optimization package.
+It's like a bridge between the expressive Python language and the robust GAMS system, allowing you to create complex mathematical models effortlessly.

-In this section we will provide an overview of the features and benefits that are unique to GAMSPy and which are supposed to help you to find the perfect modeling language and environment for your modeling experience.
+In this section we provide an overview of the features and benefits that are unique to GAMSPy and which are supposed to help you to find the perfect modeling language and environment for your modeling experience.